adityainduraj/fhe-watermarking/report.md

 - **Develop Adaptive Watermarking Strategies:**
   Future work may also focus on creating adaptive watermarking schemes that dynamically adjust embedding parameters based on the content of the image and anticipated processing steps.
 Such adaptability could ensure that the watermark remains robust even under unpredictable real-world transformations.

-By focusing on these improvements, the system can evolve to address its current limitations and better meet the demands of secure, real-world digital watermarking.

 ---
 ## 10. Conclusion